Hesselden History, Family Crest & Coats of Arms

 Haslingden in Lancashire dates back to 1241 when it was known as Heselingedon and meant "valley where hazels grow."
 Hazeldon Farm is in Wiltshire, and Hazelton is in Gloucestershire.
 The surname Hesselden belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 The surname Hesselden was first found in Sussex at ancient manor in or near Dallington.
 The name is derived from the Old English words hoesel + denu, which mean "Hazel" + "valley."
 Hazleton Abbey was an abbey in Gloucestershire.

 Early rolls revealed Robert de Heseldene in the Assize Rolls for Surham in 1243; Alexander de Haselinden in Kirkstal, Yorkshire in 1258; Reginald de Haselden in the Hundredorum Rolls for Warwickshire in 1275; and William de Heseldenn in the Subsidy Rolls for Sussexin in 1296.

 In Somerset, early records there found: William de Haseldin; and Adam Haseldene, both listed 1, Edward III (during the first year of King Edward III's reign.)

 The Yorkshire Poll Tax Rolls of 1379 included: Willelmus de Hesledyn; and Jeppe de Hesilden as both hold lands there at that time.

 Early History of the Hesselden family

-Another 131 words (9 lines of text) are included under the topic Early Hesselden History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hesselden research.
+Another 66 words (5 lines of text) covering the years 1740, 1595, 1690, 1763 and 1710 are included under the topic Early Hesselden History in all our PDF Extended History products and printed products wherever possible.

 Hesselden Spelling Variations